wordpress-mobile/release-toolkit/README.md

 ## Doing a new Release

-When you need to do a new release of the `release-toolkit`, simply run `rake new_release` and follow the instructions.
+When you need to do a new release of the `release-toolkit`, simply run `bundle exec rake new_release` and follow the instructions.

 > This task will:
 >  - Show you the CHANGELOG/release notes it's about to use for that version